-3. The maximum loading rate at which the wastewater is applied to land shall not exceed 2 millimetres per day (2 litres per square metre per day).
-The land application areas shall be no less than that calculated using the formula below.
+- 2. The maximum rate of discharge shall not exceed 3240 litres per day and shall occur in the location shown on Plan A (attached)with a minimum setback from the boundary of at least 3m.
+Should the applicant wish to move the field further from the boundary, the applicant must first obtain the written approval of the Council's Co-ordinator Compliance Monitoring - 3.
+The maximum loading rate at which the wastewater is applied to land shall not exceed 2 millimetres per day (2 litres per square metre per day).
+The land application areas shall be no less than 1140 square metres in area and incorporate at least 1140 lineal metres of pressure-compensating drip irrigation line.

-Land application area (square metres) = Approved daily wastewater flow (litres) 2 litres per square metre per day

 The land application areas shall incorporate at least 1 lineal metre of pressure-compensating drip irrigation line for each square metre of land application area.
 The emitters in the drip irrigation line shall be spaced no more than 0.6 metres apart along the line and each shall emit wastewater at a rate of no more than 1.6 litres per hour.
 Adjacent lateral drip irrigation lines shall be laid no more than 1 metre apart.

-- 4. The treated wastewater entering the land application area, as measured at the sampling point required to be installed in accordance with Condition 11, shall comply at all times with the following limits: - a) the five day biochemical oxygen demand (BOD5) in any single sample shall not exceed 30 grams per cubic metre; and - b) the concentration of total suspended solids (TSS) in any single sample shall not exceed 45 grams per cubic metre. - 5.
+- 4. The treated wastewater entering the land application area, as measured at the sampling point required to be installed in accordance with Condition 11, shall comply at all times with the following limits: - a) the five day biochemical oxygen demand (BOD5) in any single sample shall not exceed 20 grams per cubic metre; and - b) the concentration of total suspended solids (TSS) in any single sample shall not exceed 30 grams per cubic metre. - 5.
 The wastewater treatment system shall be fitted with an audible and visual alarm. - 6.
 There shall be no ponding of wastewater on the ground surface, or any direct discharge or run-off of wastewater to surface water. - 7.
 The construction and installation of the wastewater treatment plant and land application system shall be carried out under the supervision of a person who is suitably qualified and experienced.